howaboutwe/experimental/README.markdown

 anywhere in code.
 In fact, the framework will throw an exception if you reference an experiment that is not in code.

-Removing an experiment from `config/experiments.yml` and running `rake experiments:sync` will remove the experiment and expire the cache.
+Removing an experiment from `config/experimental.yml` and running `rake experimental:sync` will remove the experiment and expire the cache.

 ```yaml
 removed:
 -
   name: :price_experiment
 ```
-Then run `rake experiments:sync`
+Then run `rake experimental:sync`

 ## Testing